Ninjanicow/Scripts/README.md

-I DO NOT OWN ANY OF THESE SCRIPTS THIS IS JUST A EASY WAY TO ACCESS ALMOST ANY SCRIPT
+**I DO NOT OWN ANY OF THESE SCRIPTS**
+THIS IS JUST A EASY WAY FOR ME TO ACCSESS SCRIPTS

-Join my discord for suggestions https://discord.gg/rDPFsRNCyz
+Join my discord for suggestions/takedown requests https://discord.gg/rDPFsRNCyz